chrisbloecker/neuromap/README.md

 The self-contained `example-usage.py` notebook is intended to provide a minimal example as a starting point.

 ## Requirements
-To run the code in this repository, you will need
+To run the code in this repository, you will need a couple of libraries.
+Since the _exact_ setup varies somewhat depending on the available hardware (GPU available or not?), please refer to the documentation of the respective library.
 * [PyTorch](https://pytorch.org/)
 * [PyG](https://pytorch-geometric.readthedocs.io/en/latest/)
 * [PyTorch Geometric Signed Directed](https://pytorch-geometric-signed-directed.readthedocs.io/en/latest/index.html)
 * [Open Graph Benchmark (OGB)](https://ogb.stanford.edu/)
 * The implementation of [NOCD](https://github.com/shchur/overlapping-community-detection), a baseline that is used in the experiments
+* Infomap as a baseline, which is available as the python package `infomap`
+* Some "standard" python libraries: `matplotlib`, `seaborn`, `scikit-learn`, `networkx`
-* Some synthetic LFR networks that are available [here]() (generated with code available [here](https://sites.google.com/site/andrealancichinetti/benchmarks))
+* Some synthetic LFR networks that are [available here]() (generated with code [available here](https://sites.google.com/site/andrealancichinetti/benchmarks))
+* The results of our experiments can be found [here]()

 Or perhaps you are just interested in looking at the results, which are included in the notebooks.